 Pirates Of The Caribbean: Dead Men Tell No Tales

-Scene from Pirates Of The Caribbean: Dead Men Tell No Tales movie
+Scene from Pirates of the Caribbean Dead Men Tell No Tales with characters in pirate costumes on a ship deck, movie fun facts.

 The film was being produced as Johnny Depp was going through a bitter divorce from his wife Amber Heard.
 He was chronically late to the set, to the point where it ate into the schedule as the set often came to a halt for hours at a time.
 It got to the point where a production assistant was hired just to wait outside Depp's house and announce that he was awake when they saw the lights inside come on.